joshinachiket/ENY-Server/README.md

 Use a single button to automate task of monitoring the kitchen supplies without having to manually intervene.

 ##FUTURE ENHANCEMENTS
-If any E-Retailer is willing to expose their APIs then we can easily integrate their store in our android app to automate the ordering from store.
+If any E-Retailer is willing to expose their APIs then we can easily integrate their store in our android app to automate the ordering of groceries from store.
 If multiple stores are willing to share their APIs we can develope a mechanism of favourite store.
 Registering multiple ENY devices to a single Android app.
 Using real sensors and simulating the real IoT sensorical data.